tablelandnetwork/docs/docs/sdk/README.md

 <ChainsList type={'all'} format={'list'} info={'ethersName'} />

 In other words, the network name is only specified while instantiating a signer that then connects to the `Database`.
-It is not something that needs to be passed to the `Database` API.
+It is not something that needs to explicitly be passed to the `Database` API but is inferred from the passed `Signer`.

 ## Signing transactions